Qutbism

-Qutbism (Note: ٱلْقُطْبِيَّةِ) is an exonym that refers to the Sunni Islamist beliefs and ideology of Sayyid Qutb, a leading Islamist revolutionary of the Muslim Brotherhood who was executed by the Egyptian government of Gamal Abdel Nasser in 1966.
-Influenced by the doctrines of earlier Islamists like Hasan al-Banna and Maududi, Qutbism advocates Islamic extremist violence in order to establish an Islamic government, in addition to promoting offensive Jihad.
-Qutbism has been characterized as an Islamofascist and Islamic terrorist ideology.
+Qutbism (Note: ٱلْقُطْبِيَّةِ) is an ideology that advocates Islamic extremist violence in order to establish an Islamic government, in addition to promoting offensive Jihad.
+Qutbism has been characterized as an Islamic terrorist ideology.
+Qutbism is also an exonym that refers to the Sunni Islamist beliefs and ideology of Sayyid Qutb, a leading Islamist revolutionary of the Muslim Brotherhood who was executed by the Egyptian government of Gamal Abdel Nasser in 1966.
+Sayyid Qutb's ideology was influenced by the doctrines of earlier Islamists like Hasan al-Banna and Maududi.

 Sayyid Qutb's treatises deeply influenced numerous jihadist ideologues and organizations across the Muslim world.
 Qutbism has gained prominence due to its influence on notable Jihadist figures of contemporary era such as Abdullah Azzam, Osama bin Laden, Ayman al-Zawahiri, and Saif al-Adel.
 Its ideas have also been adopted by the Salafi-jihadist terrorist organization Islamic State (ISIL).
 It was one inspiration that influenced Ruhollah Khomeini in the development of his own ideology, Khomeinism.

 Qutbist literature has been a major source of influence on numerous jihadist movements and organizations that have emerged since the 1970s.
 These include the Egyptian Islamic Jihad, al-Jama'ah al-Islamiyya, al-Takfir wal-Hijra, the Armed Islamic Group of Algeria (GIA), the Libyan Islamic Fighting Group (LIFG), al-Qaeda, al-Nusra Front, and the Islamic State (ISIL), and others that have sought to implement their strategy of waging offensive Jihad.